Canon 1D Mark IV vs Nikon Df

 Many modern cameras cannot only take still pictures, but also record videos.
 The 1D Mark IV indeed provides movie recording capabilities, while the Df does not.
 The highest resolution format that the 1D Mark IV can use is 1080/30p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 1D Mark IV and the Df are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the Df has a higher magnification than the one of the 1D Mark IV (0.70x vs 0.58x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 1D Mark IV, the Nikon Df, and comparable cameras.

-The 1D Mark IV writes its imaging data to Compact Flash cards, while the Df uses SDXC cards.
+The 1D Mark IV writes its imaging data to Compact Flash or SDHC cards, while the Df uses SDXC cards.
 The 1D Mark IV features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the Df only has one slot.
+The Df supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1D Mark IV cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D Mark IV and Nikon Df and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.